Maharashtra: Flight instructor dead, student injured in aircraft crash | Business

 The training flight was scheduled to return in two and a half hours after traversing the over 200 nautical miles distance between Shirpur and Shegaon, Air Commodore Patel said.

-The plane crashed near Wardi village in Chopda area of the Satpura mountain range.
+The plane crashed near Wardi village in the Chopda area of the Satpura mountain range.

+''While we are still investigating the cause and other details of the crash, our top priority is the wellbeing of the bereaved family and the injured trainee.
+We are ensuring the best possible care for Anshika, and have reached out to Capt Ameen's family with our full support,'' Registrar of NMIMS Deemed-to-be-University Meena Chintamaneni said.
+The single-engine aircraft VT-BRPA belonged to the Academy of Aviation, Shirpur that is part of NMIMS Deemed-to-be-University.

 Expressing shock over the crash, Civil Aviation Minister Jyotiraditya Scindia said an investigation team was being rushed to the site of the crash.